lorenzoeusepi77/kubernetes/README.md

 # Create Kubernetes Cluster using kubeadm

-Ansible playbook to create a Kubernetes cluster, latest release, using "kubeadm" on system with CentOS-7.x operating system.
+Ansible playbook to create a Kubernetes cluster, latest release, using "kubeadm" on systems with CentOS-7.x operating system.

 There are different roles defined in this ansible playbook.

   Role: "base" -- Base configuration for "all hosts":

-    - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server)
+    - Create and insert all entry on file "hosts" for kubernetes servers (If you don't have a DNS Server configured)

     - Disable "SELinux"